spring-projects/spring-boot/spring-boot-actuator/README.md

 For a quick introduction and to get started quickly with a new project, carry on reading.
-For more in depth coverage of the features of Spring Boot Ops, go to the
+For more in depth coverage of the features of Spring Boot Actuator, go to the
 [Feature Guide](docs/Features.md).

 # Getting Started